alexianaturecopy/yequan-operation-finance--transformation/README.md

 ## About This Project

-### Purpose

-This repository demonstrates **operational leadership capabilities through technology**, not just coding ability.
-Every feature represents a real business challenge I've solved as a finance and operation executive.

-### Context

 Built as part of GitHub portfolio for CFO/COO roles at Web3, AI, and cybersecurity companies.
 Showcases:
 - Strategic systems thinking